larabrighton/odin-recipes/README.md

 ## General Information
-This is a practice project for The Odin Project: Foundations course.
+This project is a course assignment for <a href="https://www.theodinproject.com/paths/foundations/courses/foundations">The Odin Project</a>
+<p>View the assignment<a href="https://www.theodinproject.com/lessons/foundations-recipes">here</a>

-The skills being practiced here include:
+The skills being practiced include:
 - Writing basic HTML
 - Using bash commands and git workflow
 - Deployment using Github Pages